M

 What are some good and bad examples of ESL lesson objectives?

-• Generic and unrelated to the lesson topic: Students will master the grammar point.
+• Too vague & unrelated to the lesson topic: Students will master the grammar point.

-• Specific and related to the lesson topic: Students will learn how to use the simple future to discuss upcoming plans.
+• Specific & relevant to the lesson topic: Students will learn how to use the simple future to discuss upcoming plans.

-• Measurable: By the end of the lesson, students will be able to demonstrate knowledge of the proper form of the past perfect by writing five sentences in the past perfect.
+• Measurable (includes a clear assessment method): By the end of the lesson, students will be able to write five sentences in the past perfect.

-• Student-centered: Students will identify verbs in the passive voice by underlining them in a text.
+• Student-centered (focuses on what students will do): Students will identify verbs in the passive voice by underlining them in a text.

 Putting all of the elements together

-Now, let’s put all of the elements together.
-Here’s an example of an ideal ESL learning objective that is specific, student-centered, and measurable:
+Now, let’s combine all the key elements into an effective ESL learning objective – one that is specific, student-centered, and measurable:

-• By the end of the lesson, students will accurately be able to use the modal “should” both orally and in writing in the context of giving advice to a friend.
+• By the end of the lesson, students will be able to use the modal “should” accurately in both speaking and writing when giving advice to a friend.

 After backpacking Australia on a Working Holiday visa, Bridge graduate Johanna traveled to Japan for a year to teach English.
 She then moved to New Zealand for another two years before returning to her chosen home country, Japan, where she currently lives.
 Now, with more than eight years of professional English teaching experience, Johanna enjoys her expat life in Japan teaching teenagers at a private junior and senior high school, where she recently received tenure after only two years.
 When she’s not teaching, Johanna continues to travel regionally and explore new places.